 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

-Below are the 50 Best Value Historically Black Graduate Schools in the U.S.
+Top 50 Best Value Historically Black Graduate Schools in the U.S.

 A world-renowned academic institution, Florida A&M University tops both our list and U.S. News and World Reports "Top Public HBCU's in the Nation."
 This college has won numerous accolades for its innovative education technology, academic and faculty excellence, a high success rate among its graduates, and more.
 One of the best historically black graduate schools, FAMU currently has 29 master's degrees and 12 doctoral degree programs; among the more notable advanced degrees include its award-winning pharmacy and pharmaceutical sciences, nursing, education, allied health sciences, architecture, and engineering.
 One of Florida A&M's outstanding features is the "Graduate Feeder Program," wherein students may take courses at partnering graduate departments.